APA-ABA National Conference

 - Close with a networking session, to give participants an opportunity to exchange information and views about critical issues and promote strategies for addressing violence.

-The conference welcomes U.S. Attorney General Eric Holder as keynote speaker.
-He joins the conference to build on recent national efforts to address the effects of violence on children, youth and families, including his Defending Childhood initiative.
+Listenbee joins the conference to build on recent national efforts to address the effects of violence on children, youth and families, including the U.S. Attorney General's Defending Childhood initiative, the National Forum on Youth Violence Prevention and the Community Based Violence Prevention program.